Think about someone you know. A family member, a friend, a colleague.

 LinkedIn is one of the best tools for entrepreneurs to build their professional network.

 It enables entrepreneurs an unprecedented ability to locate and connect with a variety of stakeholders.
-Investors, employees, partners, customers are all with reach for practically zero cost.
+Investors, employees, partners, and importantly customers are all within reach for practically zero cost.

 LinkedIn is completely free to use but offers several premium plans.